By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 Schizophrenia and Psychosis

-Schizophrenia is classified as a thought disorder.
-It affects about 1% of Americans.
+Schizophrenia, a thought disorder, affects about 1% of Americans.
 People with schizophrenia have difficulty thinking clearly, managing emotions, making decisions, and relating to others.
 Along with psychosis, people with schizophrenia often also experience anosognosia, which means they are not aware that they have a mental illness, which can make engaging in psychiatric treatment difficult for individuals with this diagnosis.

 Psychosis is one of the positive symptoms of schizophrenia.
-(Positive in this case meaning “extra” not “good.”)
+Positive in this case meaning “extra” or not “good.”
 The negative symptoms of schizophrenia often are more challenging to treat.
 Negative in this context means “missing.”
-Negative symptoms of schizophrenia include a lack of social skills, a loss of interest in activities or relationships, poor ability to initiate activities and movement, lack of facial expressions, loss of organization of communications, and lack of concern about personal care.
+Negative symptoms of schizophrenia include a lack of social skills, a loss of interest in activities or relationships, poor ability to initiate activities and movement, lack of facial expressions, loss of organization of communications, and lack of concern about personal care and hygiene.